KevinFlynn10/CSCI3308lab3/README.md

 # CSCI3308lab3
 Kevin Flynn lab3
 Partner: Ryan Baten
-Another merge conflict
-This might cause a merge conflict
+This may cause a merge conflict